|Top five must try eats this fall!|

 On land, the best fall seasonal foods include flavorful and nutritious pine mushrooms (or ‘songi’ in Korean) and sweet persimmon.
 Pine mushrooms come in stewed, grilled or steamed dishes.
 They are great with beef or abalone.
 Persimmons are particularly sweet in the fall and are widely enjoyed as a dessert item.
 The dried version, called gotgam, is dried under the autumn sun and in the wind; it has a different texture from the fresh, undried version.

-Fall foods are best in terms of taste and nutritional value when they are eaten in season.
-Enjoy some of these nutritious fall foods as the cooler weather sets in.
+Foods are best in terms of taste and nutritional value when they are eaten in season.
+Read on to see more what’s in for this fall!

 Blue crab (꽃게): Delicious, nutritious, and reasonably priced